signalfx/splunk-otel-js-web/docs/Errors.md

+> The official Splunk documentation for this page is [Errors collected by the Splunk Browser RUM agent](https://quickdraw.splunk.com/redirect/?product=Observability&location=github.rum.errors&version=current).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

 # Collecting errors

 Errors are collected by the Splunk RUM Agent as spans with zero duration.
 The errors are timestamped, based on the moment the error occurred.